fryerlab/LBD_CWOW/README.md

 #     $ conda deactivate

 ```
-After the conda LBD environment has been created, you will need to additionally install GATK
+After the conda LBD environment has been created, you will need to additionally install GATK.
 This step must be done manually and not through conda; see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4)
 The above link will explain how to download GATK4, then you will need to add an alias to your bash profile:
 ```